Glossary

 Stereotype

-Characteristics imposed upon groups of people because of their race, nationality, and sexual orientation.
-These characteristics tend to be oversimplifications of the groups involved and, even if they seem "positive," stereotypes are harmful.
+Characteristics imposed upon groups of people because of their race, nationality, gender, and/or sexual orientation.
+These characteristics tend to be oversimplifications of the groups involved and while they can seem positive at times, are still harmful.
 (56)

 Stories Centering BIPOC Artists and Experiences